 Her sight word vocabulary astounds me.
 I think the reason she knows so many words by sight is she usually turns on the closed captioning while watching videos.
 So she’s reading along with the video.
 I never encouraged her to do this.
 She just did it and it has been a great thing for her.

 Which brings us to first grade (last year) and second grade (this year).

 We read a lot to her, we have her read to us, we talk a lot, she uses computer programs, she does stuff on the Kindle Fire HD, and we do some worksheets that I pull from different workbooks I’ve picked up.
 We play games that relate to reading whether they are games I’ve purchased or my own products that I create.

 Making these changes to a relaxed approach to language arts (and learning in general) was a huge change for me as a former first grade teacher.
 But I can see that this is what Caroline needs and that is the whole point in homeschooling her!
 We homeschool her to give her what she needs, how she needs it, and when she needs it.

 So far we can see that this has been a good thing.

 This is part of my Relaxed Homeschooling in the Early Elementary Years series.
-Read the Introduction to the series here.